-On the Settings page, you can enable or disable automatic detection of vulnerabilities of different types and enable vulnerability detection for a specific server.
-In addition, you can configure the scan cycle and scan method, set the retention period for invalid vulnerabilities, and remove vulnerabilities from the whitelist.
+In the Settings panel, you can enable or disable automatic detection of vulnerabilities of different types, and enable vulnerability detection for specific servers.
+In addition, you can configure the scan cycle and scan mode, set the retention period for invalid vulnerabilities, and remove vulnerabilities from the whitelist.
 This topic describes how to perform these operations.

 - Log on to the Security Center console.